Trump Makes Bipartisan Pitch In First State Of The Union, But Also Plays To Base

 "We built the Empire State Building in just one year.
 Isn't it a disgrace that it can now take 10 years just to get a minor permit approved for the building of a simple road?"
 Trump queried.
 "I am asking both parties to come together to give us the safe, fast, reliable, and modern infrastructure that our economy needs and our people deserve."

-North Korea, Guantanamo Bay and fighting terrorism
+North Korea, Guantánamo Bay and fighting terrorism

-Trump also touted his success in combating ISIS and announced he was directing Defense Secretary James Mattis to keep open the U.S. detention facility in Guantanamo Bay, Cuba.
+Trump also touted his success in combating ISIS and announced he was directing Defense Secretary Jim Mattis to keep open the U.S. detention facility in Guantánamo Bay, Cuba.

 "When necessary, we must be able to detain and question [terrorists].
-But we must be clear: terrorists are not merely criminals.
+But we must be clear: Terrorists are not merely criminals.
 They are unlawful enemy combatants.
 And when captured overseas, they should be treated like the terrorists they are," Trump said.
 "In the past, we have foolishly released hundreds of dangerous terrorists only to meet them again on the battlefield — including the ISIS leader, al-Baghdadi."

 He also called for an increase in military spending, including efforts to "modernize and rebuild our nuclear arsenal, hopefully never having to use it, but making it so strong and powerful that it will deter any acts of aggression."